How to Confirm a Date Without Sounding Desperate

 If you want to know if you’re still on for your date tonight, don’t silently agonize and wonder…

-Now, let’s dive in and figure out how to confirm a date without sounding desperate.
+Now, let’s dive in and figure out how to confirm a date with a girl without sounding desperate.

 1. Use the straightforward approach.